 The market for fresh asparagus for the Kenyan farmer includes the export market, supplies to hotels, restaurants and supermarkets, and selling in open markets Wakulima Market (Marikiti) and city market in parklands and Ngara Market.
 There is also the avenue for packaging asparagus

 Most of the asparagus in the US and Europe is imported from Peru and Belgium.
-The kenyan farmer can get a piece of this lucrative market, due to the positioning on the equator, hence the favorable weather throughout the year.
+The Kenyan farmer can get a piece of this lucrative market, due to the positioning on the equator, hence the favourable weather throughout the year.